Vladimir Cavarnali: Early life and debut

 Cavarnali was born a subject of the Russian Empire on 10 August 1910, in Bolgrad.
 This town was then in Izmailsky Uyezd, Bessarabia Governorate; the entire area, colloquially known as the Budjak and southern Bessarabia, is now included in Ukraine.
 Cavarnali, the son of Hristofor and Varvara, is generally seen as a member of the local Bulgarian community; researchers Eleonora Hotineanu and Anatol Măcriș note that he was of mixed Bulgarian–Gagauz ethnicity, with Măcriș including him on a list of "Gagauz diaspora in Bessarabia".
 The surname he and his family used is a variant of the Gagauzian Kavarnalı, meaning "Kavarnian".
 As noted by the literary scholar George Călinescu, various of Cavarnali's poems attest to his "Slavic" origin, calling Romania "my new motherland"; such pieces also suggest that his father was a farrier who owned a specialized shop.
 Bolgrad and the rest of Bessarabia were indeed only united with Romania in 1918, when Cavarnali was aged 7 (his sister, Ecaterina, was born that same year).
+Vladimir also had a brother, Nicolae, who went on to serve in the Romanian Land Forces.

 In a 1936 article, Vladimir took pride in noting that, unlike the old Bessarabian elites, he had not been educated by the Tsarist autocracy.
 His cultural formation in Greater Romania was a "wall [which] separates us, as hostile neighbors".
 Cavarnali studied locally, graduating from the Bolgrad lyceum; during the graduation ceremony of July 1927 (when he was still in grade seven of eight), he recited two of his own poems.
 He then attended the University of Bucharest (1928–1931), taking a degree in philosophy and letters (1932).
 Cavarnali returned to the Budjak as a schoolteacher, first at Chilia (to 1933), and then at Bolgrad (to June 1940).
 Reportedly, he became a published poet in 1928, when his work was first featured in Romanian periodicals.
 In February 1934, he and Matei Alexandrescu established the "intellectual group" Litere ("Letters"), which put out a bimonthly of the same title from its headquarters on Popa Tatu Street 14, Bucharest.
 Its stated mission was to combat "the anarchy one finds in contemporary literature".
 Cavarnali was a contributor to Frize, a literary monthly published in Brașov, with poems that are seen by critic Emil Manu as "moderately modernist".